Skip to content

 If you don't take all the steps described in this article, your dog’s healing may be slower and sometimes complicated.
 Make sure your veterinarian examines your dog's anal area properly to rule out the slight possibility of tumors.

-Beware of a common diagnostic error!
+Beware of a Common Diagnostic Error!

 If a tumor is found, ensure that a proper histology examination is done.
 I've seen perianal gland tumors (a tumour that is UNRELATED to the anal glands themselves) mistaken for anal gland tumors.
 Perianal glands are very small and surround the anus at the boundary between the skin and the anus lining.
 They are not anatomically related to the actual anal glands.